10974-spec/Portfolio-group-assigment/README.md

     });
 });
 🚀 Live Demo
-Check out the live version here: https://yourportfolio.netlify.app (Replace with your actual link)
+Check out the live version here: https://assignment-wheat-kappa-12.vercel.app/

 📬 Contact Me
 Have feedback or want to collaborate?

-✉️ Email: your.email@example.com
+✉️ Email: emmanuelnyakoe13@gmail.com

-🌐 LinkedIn: Your LinkedIn

-🐙 GitHub: Your GitHub

-Made with ❤️ by Your Name | © 2024
+Made with ❤️ by Emmanuel| © 2024

-This README is visually appealing and provides all necessary details.
-Customize the links, images, and personal details as needed! 🎉